 All rightful claims for Vitamin D Deficiency ICD-10 (2025) have to depend on a correct CPT-ICD connection.
 The ICD-10 code for Vitamin D Deficiency is E55.9, which is related to lab testing protocols that confirm clinical need.
 Providers need to guarantee such diagnostic linkages are uniform in both their EHR and claim forms, or they risk raising payer objections.

 The type of measurement of 25-hydroxyvitamin D is done using the CPT code 82306 with venipuncture, which is described by the code 36415 when claims are submitted.
-These are codes that hold the key to ensure claim linkage is accurate.
+These are codes that hold the key to ensuring claim linkage is accurate.
 If the testing occurs as part of preventive screening, proper modifiers must be appended to comply with CMS 2025 guidelines.
+For screening contexts, consider ICD-10 Z13.89 or payer-specific screening codes alongside E55.8/E55.9, and verify whether CPT 82306 is treated as preventive by the payer.

 |